-Under Guideline E, conduct involving questionable judgment, untrustworthiness, unreliability, or unwillingness to comply with rules and regulations could indicate that the person may not properly safeguard classified information.
-Directive.
-(E2.A5.1.1.)
-The Government has established by evidence and Applicant's admissions that she has omitted relevant and material facts from her personnel security application (SF 86) (E2.A5.1.2.2.)
+Also alleged under Guideline E is Applicant's falsification of her SF 86 by failing to disclose the delinquent debts.
+Such failure might indicate questionable judgment, unreliability, and unwillingness to comply with rules and regulations and could indicate that the person may not properly safeguard classified information (E2.A5.1.1.).
+Specifically, the deliberate omission, concealment, or falsification of relevant and material facts from a personnel security application could raise a security concern and be disqualifying.
+(E2.A5.1.2.2.)